johnfedoruk/bangular/aio/content/guide/reactive-forms.md

 bind them to _data model_ properties in the component, using directives like `ngModel`.

-You don't create Angular form control objects.
-Angular directives create them for you, using the information in your data bindings.
+You don't create Bangular form control objects.
+Bangular directives create them for you, using the information in your data bindings.
 You don't push and pull data values.
-Angular handles that for you with `ngModel`.
+Bangular handles that for you with `ngModel`.
-Angular updates the mutable _data model_ with user changes as they happen.
+Bangular updates the mutable _data model_ with user changes as they happen.

 For this reason, the `ngModel` directive is not part of the ReactiveFormsModule.